xlowxlow/sc-claude-code-files/reading_notes/L4_notes.md

 ## Error Debugging

-To create the error, we intentially set `MAX_RESULTS: int = 0` in backend/config.py.
+To create the error, we intentionally set `MAX_RESULTS: int = 0` in backend/config.py.

 Here's the prompt used with Plan mode:

 ```
 The RAG chatbot returns 'query failed' for any content-related questions.
 I need you to:
-1. Write tests to evaluate the outputs of the execute method of the
-CourseSearchTool in @backend/search_tools.py
+1. Write tests to evaluate the outputs of the execute method of the CourseSearchTool in @backend/search_tools.py
-2. Write tests to evaluate if @backend/ai_generator.py correctly calls for
+2. Write tests to evaluate if @backend/ai_generator.py correctly calls for the CourseSearchTool
-the CourseSearchTool
 3. Write tests to evaluate how the RAG system is handling the content-query related questions.

 Save the tests in a tests folder within @backend.
 Run those tests against the current system to identify which components are failing.
 Propose fixes based on what the tests reveal is broken.